-*The links and banners in this post are affiliate links.
-If you click on them and buy something, I will get a small commission at no additional costs to you.
-You should know that I only recommend products that I use myself and love.
+*Some of the links in this post are affiliate links.
+If you click on them and buy something on Amazon or Audible, I will get a small commission at no additional cost to you.

 So, what's my plan to battle pandemic weight gain?
 To follow Dr. McDougall's protocol – a high carb low fat vegan diet – while also working to get my blood pressure numbers down.
 More on how I'm doing that in my next post.